lizhanmit/learning-notes/spark-note/spark-note.md

 Two types of transformations:

-- Narrow dependencies: The relationship between RDDs is 1 : 1 or many : 1.
-Data does not move between partitions.
+- Narrow dependencies: Data does not move between partitions.
 Examples:
   - `filter`
   - `flatMap`
   - `map`
   - `union`
   - `sample`
-- Wide dependencies: The relationship between RDDs is 1 : many or many : many.
-It requires the data to be partitioned in a particular way depending on the transformation type.
+- Wide dependencies: It requires the data to be partitioned in a particular way depending on the transformation type.
 Transformations need data from other partitions.
 Data moves between partitions - shuffle.
 Examples:
   - `intersection`
   - `groupByKey`
   - `distinct`